 All services provided under this agreement should be treated as strictly confidential, unless otherwise advised by Melton Entertainment Park.

 All team members involved in providing cleaning services on site must have passed a police check.

+The supplier is to ensure security protocols are followed to maintain staff and venue safety for example, locking up venue after cleaning.

+Contractor staff are to be aware of camera surveillance in all areas.

+Contractor staff are required to understand Melton Entertainment Park Emergency and Evacuation training.

 Occupational Health and Safety